 - Public Information Report on Sativex® Oromucosal Spray; Medicines and Healthcare products Regulatory Agency (MHRA), December 2007 (archived content)

 - Public Assessment Report, Decentralised Procedure, Sativex® Oromucosal Spray; Medicines and Healthcare products Regulatory Agency (MHRA)

-- Summary of Product Characteristics (SPC) - Sativex® Oromucosal Spray, GW Pharma Ltd, The electronic Medicines Compendium.
-Dated September 2012.
+- Summary of Product Characteristics (SPC) Sativex Oromucosal Spray®; GW Pharma Ltd, electronic Medicines Compendium, March 2015

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.